Top Online Logistics Degree Programs

 Top Schools That Offer Logistics Degree Programs

-NCES lists 296 institutions with logistics, materials, and supply chain management programs.
+NCES lists 296 schools with logistics, materials, and SCM programs.
 From those schools, 7,669 degrees were awarded to students in 2016 (the most recent data).
-The most common logistics degree was the Bachelor’s (68%).
+The most common degree was the Bachelor’s (68%).

 |School||2016 Degrees awarded||2018/19 Tuition (out of state)|